Reign: The Conqueror: Plot

-After Alexander and his army return to Macedonia, Aristotle receives a letter from Cassandra informing him that she has chosen to stay with Alexander of her own will.
+After Alexander and his army return to Macedonia, Aristotle receives a letter from Cassandra informing him that she has chosen to stay with Alexander of her own will; it is then revealed that Aristotle does not recognize his niece's name and is now amnesiac.
 Later, a handmaiden attempts to find Alexander to tell him that Roxanne is pregnant.
 Elsewhere, Alexander is asked to get out of the light by a child drawing geometric shapes and writing formulas on the ground.
 Motivated by his own prophecy, Ptolemy attempts to stab Alexander, but Alexander prevents him.
 He then lets Ptolemy escape, stating that Ptolemy's prophecy is unchanged.
 Alexander turns back to the child's work, and Cassandra asks what he is looking at.
 Alexander replies that he is witnessing the world he destroyed being reborn.

 At this moment, a soldier appears and announces that they are ready to depart for Arabia.
-As Alexander walks off, it is revealed that the child's name is Euclid, and he pulls out a small version of the Platohedron.
-This may imply that the destruction of the world was metaphysical in nature, and that the new world of Euclid and Ptolemy I Soter has replaced the old world of Aristotle and Plato.
-The final scene depicts Euclid's Platohedron resting on the ground next to his diagrams, catching the sun's dying rays.
-This fades into a stark image of Alexander atop his horse, set against the sun and a crimson sky.
+As Alexander walks off, it is revealed that the child's name is Euclid, and he pulls out a small version of the Platohedron from his pocket: this implies that the destruction of the world was metaphysical in nature, and that the new world spearheaded by the sciences of Euclidean geometry and Ptolemy I Soter's future brekthroughs has now replaced the old world of Aristotle, Plato and Pythagoras, ushering a new era for all mankind.
+The final scene depicts Euclid's Platohedron resting on the ground next to his diagrams, catching the sun's dying rays, which transitions into a stark image of a statue and pillar of Alexander, showing him atop his horse and set against the sun and a crimson sky.